quantumlib/Cirq/web/README.md

     - [Mocha](https://mochajs.org/)
     - [Jasmine](https://jasmine.github.io/)
 - add a server for live reloading/development purposes
-    - maybe would be good to have this in a separate directory so that ppl who want to develop can just go in there and do so.
+    - maybe would be good to have a separate development directory so that ppl who want to develop can just go in there, spin up live-server, and do so.
     - [live-server](https://www.npmjs.com/package/live-server) via npm -- supports live reload
         - If we do go this route, might be better to start it from node rather than using the cmd line.
 We can add this to a starter script if we choose to make one.
     - Server should be run using nodejs for consistency, not python